ayushilal20/Protein-Thermostability-Prediction-Model/README.md

   * Hyperparameter Optimization: Grid search with 3-fold cross-validation
     * Final Parameters: Learning rate of 0.1, 100 estimators, max depth of 3

-* Results and Conclusion:
-  * The score of 0.545 on Kaggle suggests a moderate prediction accuracy.